brokkr/poca/docs/Settings.rst

 use.
 It allows the user to set a 'lower' starting point than would otherwise be used.
 The default starting point is the ``permissive`` setting.

-Ordinarily, poca will attempt the schemes in the order listed.
-Filesystem failures will cause it to move on to the next scheme.
-If the files are to be shared using a protocol, less tolerant of filename characters than the filesystem used, it might be preferable to have poca apply more restrictions from the start rather than having to rename them later.
+If the files are to be shared using a protocol, less tolerant of filename characters than the filesystem used, it might be preferable to have poca apply more restrictions from the start rather than having to rename files later.
 E.g. ext4 filesystem but the files are made accessible via SAMBA/CIFS.

 The setting applies regardless of whether a subscription uses the default, original filenames or a rename scheme.
 It is applied only to the basename,